reddatos/coinos-woo/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

+## Installation
+1. Upload the plugin folder to the ‘/wp-content/plugins/’ directory.
+2. Activate the plugin through the ‘Plugins’ menu in WordPress.
+3. That’s it! you can now configure the plugin by going to WooCommerce > Setttings > Payment tab.

+<p align="right">(<a href="#readme-top">back to top</a>)</p>

-## Let's break down the key components and functionalities of this plugin:
+## Components and functionalities of this plugin:

 ### Initialization and Configuration: